damok6/secure_cam_ftp_receiver/README.md

 deactivate
 ```

-or if you want to run without a virtual environment
+Or if you want to run without a virtual environment:
 ```
 pip install -r requirements.txt python main.py